adamakhtar/map_tools/README.md

 `/setup` contains scripts to setup a map server with tegola database and generate map data using imposm.
+See setup/README for more info on how to setup a map server.

 `/bounding_boxes` contains a script to retrieve bounding boxes for desired cities using the overpass api.